 No, we are not a government agency.
 Cross Roads House is an independently run 501(c)(3) non-profit agency governed by a board of directors.
-Two-thirds of our operating budget comes from private donations.
-The other third comes from a combination of local, state and federal government grants.
+Over $1 million of our operating budget comes from private donations.
+The remainder comes from a combination of local, state and federal government grants.

 - Is Cross Roads House a government agency and how is the shelter funded?

 - Do you have volunteer opportunities and if so how can I get involved?